 “Losing weight will always be a motivating factor.
 But what happens when you find yourself at a plateau and you’re not losing any weight?
 How do you continue?
 Motivation is a feeling, an emotion.
 You can’t let yourself be guided by your emotions because they are deceitful.
 Instead you must commit and dedicate yourself to your personal journey.
-That is what truly keeps you going, even when motivation fails.” ~Tye Cohen
+That is what truly keeps you going, even when motivation fails.” ~Tye Jacobs

 - % of adults that participate in 30 minutes of physical activity each day 5%